huggingface/optimum-neuron/text-generation-inference/README.md

 Whenever you launch a TGI service, we highly recommend you to mount a shared volume mounted as `/data` in the container: this is where the models will be cached to speed up further instantiations of the service.

-Note also that all neuron devices have to be explicitly made visible to the container.
+Note also that enough neuron devices should be visible by the container.The simplest way to achieve that is to launch the service in `privileged` mode to get access to all neuron devices.
+Alternatively, each device can be explicitly exposed using the `--device` option.

-Finally, you might want to export the `HF_TOKEN` if you want to access gated repository.
+Finally, you might want to export the `HF_TOKEN` if you want to access gated repositories.

 Here is an example of a service instantiation:

 ```
 docker run -p 8080:80 \
        -v $(pwd)/data:/data \
-       --device=/dev/neuron0 \
+       --privileged \
        -e HF_TOKEN=${HF_TOKEN} \
        ghcr.io/huggingface/neuronx-tgi:latest \
        <service_parameters>
 ```

-If your instance has 12 neuron devices, the launch command becomes:
+If you only want to map the first device, the launch command becomes:

 ```
 docker run -p 8080:80 \
        -v $(pwd)/data:/data \
        --device=/dev/neuron0 \
-       --device=/dev/neuron1 \
-       --device=/dev/neuron2 \
-       --device=/dev/neuron3 \
-       --device=/dev/neuron4 \
-       --device=/dev/neuron5 \
-       --device=/dev/neuron6 \
-       --device=/dev/neuron7 \
-       --device=/dev/neuron8 \
-       --device=/dev/neuron9 \
-       --device=/dev/neuron10 \
-       --device=/dev/neuron11 \
        -e HF_TOKEN=${HF_TOKEN} \
        ghcr.io/huggingface/neuronx-tgi:latest \
        <service_parameters>